Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Impersonator
 ttt_impersonator_damage_penalty             0       // Damage penalty that the impersonator has before being promoted (e.g. 0.5 = 50% less damage)
-ttt_impersonator_credits_starting           1       // The number of credits an impersonator should start with
+ttt_impersonator_credits_starting           1       // The number of credits an impersonator should start with ttt_single_deputy_impersonator              0       // Whether only a single deputy or impersonator should spawn in a round

 // Hypnotist
 ttt_hypnotist_credits_starting              1       // The number of credits a hypnotist should start with